Japan's Aircraft Pioneer: Ninomiya Chuhachi: An obscure shrine-museum dedicated to flight

 Ninomiya then bought an old rice-polishing plant between Osaka and Kyoto for his workshop and testing ground.
 He was moving ahead with his machine when news of the Wright brothers arrived.
 Ninomiya became depressed and abandoned the project.
 It was discovered much later; then at an air show in Vancouver, Canada, in 1991, a plane built on his plans flew for the spectators.
 If Ninomiya's superior officer had had just a touch of the draftee's craziness, aeronautical history would have been different - and the Wrights would have been second.

 A shrine dedicated to flight was established near Ninomiya's former workshop.
 It contains a small memorial museum - a nice size living room - that displays the inventor's models and sketches, including his first Karasu.
 It is located near Yawata station on the Keihan Railway Line between Kyoto and Osaka, a local stop.
 Exit the station, turn left (towards Kyoto) and over a tiny bridge, then right at the next corner and a few paces on it will be on your right.
 The modern-design shrine is called Hiko jinja and looks a bit like the entrance to an apartment building, except for a jet engine in a glass case enshrined at the entrance.
 The memorial museum in the shrine is open from 9am to 4pm, closed Wednesdays.
 Admission 300 yen.
 A Japanese reading/speaking companion would be helpful, since there are no English explanations.

 When you leave Yawata station, if you look right, you'll see a cable car that goes up to a more spacious shrine.
 Yoshiie, famed warrior of the Genji clan born in the eleventh century, had his coming-of-age ceremony here.
 And if you're puzzled by that monument to Thomas Edison, it was because he experimented with the bamboo in this region when he was looking for filament material for his electric light and the results were used for a decade.

-Hal Gold is the author of numerous articles and several books on Japanalia, including "Unit 731: Testimony" (Tuttle Publishing).
-He has recently published a World War II historical fiction titled "Neutral War" (Lyons Press).
+Hal Gold was the author of numerous articles and several books on Japanalia, including "Unit 731: Testimony" (Tuttle Publishing).
+He also published a World War II historical fiction titled "Neutral War" (Lyons Press).